albaintor/integration-kodi/README.md

 - Artwork
 - Media position / duration
 - Volume (level and up/down) and mute
+- Sources : corresponds to the list of video chapters (Kodi >=22 only)
 - Remote entity : predefined buttons mapping and interface buttons (to be completed)